Karthussssss/canvas_api/readme.md

 1. ALL student's currently enrolled courses' scores.
 2. ALL student's currently enrolled courses' assignment status (submitted, graded, late, etc.).

 Then we will use these data to update the database in CSV format for later use and visualization.
+The data is also prepared in a Notion-friendly format for integration with Notion databases.

 ### Dataset 1: Scores